Naima-Bou/XAIface_Face_Recognition_Pipelines/Datasets/README.md

 <h1 align="center"> Face Recognition Datasets </h1>

- A set of face recognition datasets is introduced and classified according to their usage in the ArcFace Github project.
+A set of face recognition datasets is introduced and classified according to their usage stage for face recognition in the InsightFace Github project.

  ### Notes:
-- The pretrained ArcFace face recognition models provided in ... are trained only with the MS1MV2 dataset.
+- The ArcFace face recognition models provided in <a href="https://github.com/Naima-Bou/XAIface_Face_Recognition_Pipelines/tree/main/Face_Recognition/ArcFace_Face_Recognition/Face_Recognition_Models">ArcFace models</a> are trained only with the MS1MV2 dataset.
-- The terms of use are related to the original (not refined) datasets:
+- The terms of use information are related to the original (not preprocessed) datasets:

     `Yes`: To download and use the dataset, you need to agree to terms and conditions.

      `No`: There exist no terms and conditions to agree to download and use the dataset.

-- The refined datasets are obtained from the ArcFace Github project.
+- The preprocessed datasets are obtained from the ArcFace Github project.